matatk/landmarks/index.md

 -   **Persistent:** the border remains visible at all times.
 -   **None:** no border is drawn.

-To change the settings in Chrome, either right-click on, or activate the context menu of, the extension's toolbar button and select "Options", or visit the Chrome extensions page (<chrome://extensions>) and activate the "Options" link for the Landmarks extension.
+To change the settings in Chrome, either right-click on (or otherwise activate the context menu of) the extension's toolbar button and select "Options", or visit your Chrome extensions page (go to chrome://extensions or activate the "More"/"Menu" button, then "Settings" and "Extensions") and activate the "Options" link for the Landmarks extension.

-To change the settings in Firefox, visit the add-ons page (<about:addons>) and activate the "Preferences" button for the Landmarks extension.
+To change the settings in Firefox, visit your add-ons page (go to about:addons or activate the menu button and then "Add-ons") and use the "Preferences" button for the Landmarks extension.

 **Remember to use the "Save" button to save any changes.** Also, due to the varied way in which web pages can be styled, the border will sometimes not appear to fully surround the landmark element.